Differences Between WordPress vs HTML

 - Search engine optimization and security are important features of any website which are available with WordPress, but with HTML, you would need to write them into a code and would need to know a lot of coding for that or would need to pay to developers.

-- If you don’t need much functionality – just static pages with images/videos/text it’s good option to go for HTML, CSS, JS, and Bootstrap – this will allow you to easily create responsive websites which will work on all devices.
-But if you want full blog website with a database, security, and SEO then you should just install WordPress and start working on it as having to do with HTML will slow down the entire process for you.
+- If you don’t need much functionality – just static pages with images/videos/text it’s a good option to go for HTML, CSS, JS, and Bootstrap – this will allow you to create responsive websites which will work on all devices easily.
+But if you want a full blog website with a database, security, and SEO, you should just install WordPress and start working on it as having to do with HTML will slow down the entire process.

 Comparison Table Between WordPress and HTML